Our Recommended Family-Friendly Accommodations in the Lomaiviti Islands

-For the family looking for an alternative experience on the Fiji islands, away from the resort districts and on some of the “real” islands, the Lomaiviti Islands are pretty appealing.
+For the family looking for an alternative experience on the Fiji islands, away from the resort districts and on some of the “real” islands, the Lomaiviti Islands are darn appealing.
 Easy to reach off the coast of Suva, the main island of Ovalau is rich in history, culture and water activities suitable for all ages.
-When it comes to accommodation, the Lomaiviti Islands have a range of luxury private island resorts, mid-range island resorts and affordable yet authentic guesthouses.
+When it comes to accommodation, the Lomaiviti Islands have a range of luxury private island resorts, mid-range island resorts, historical hotels and affordable yet authentic guesthouses.
 Check out your options with this list of family resorts on the Lomaiviti Islands.

-While you’re here, you might also be interested in The Guide to Lomaiviti Islands for Families.
+While you’re here, you might also be interested in The Family Guide to Lomaiviti Islands and 10 Things to Do in the Lomaiviti Islands with Kids.

 1. Toberua Island Resort